alejoceballos/websocket-dungeon-walker/README.md

 ### Interchanging Messages

 There are two types of message exchanging in the system.
-A simples REST API that is used to load the dungeon characteristics and configurations (I won't go further on that, kindda self explanatory) and WebSockets used to manage communication between the server and the client enabling dynamic map updates its elements.
+A simples REST API that is used to load the dungeon characteristics and configurations (I won't go further on that, kinda self-explanatory) and WebSockets used to manage communication between the server and the client enabling dynamic map updates its elements.

 ![Web Socket Architecture](README.files/websocket-architecture.png)